 We also contribute to the literature on sustainable investing.
 Several recent theoretical finance papers address the asset pricing implications of sustainable investing.
 For instance, Pastor, Stambaugh, and Taylor (2020) use a general equilibrium framework to show that green assets have lower CAPM alphas than brown assets.
 This relation is due to investors' appetite for green assets and the resulting willingness to earn lower expected returns.
 In another study, Pedersen, Fitzgibbons, and Pomorski (2020) derive an ESG-adjusted capital asset pricing model in which assets with high ESG scores have lower required returns.
 Interestingly in their framework, an increase in the proportion of ESG-motivated investors drives up the prices of high-ESG stocks.
 Two other recent studies focus more on how investors can achieve social impact in the presence of frictions.
 First, Landier and Lovo (2020) show how search frictions and the presence of ESG investors can push companies to internalize their externalities and thus increase social impact.
 Second, Oehmke and Opp (2020) also study social impact but do so under financing constraints.

-They show how financial and socially responsible capital complement each other in curbing firms' behavior towards clean production.3
+They show how financial and socially responsible capital complement each other in furthering firms' behavior towards clean production.2

 We also add to the literature that studies sustainability at the institutional investor-level.
 Hong and Kostovetsky (2012) show that democratically inclined fund-managers hold more sustainable investment portfolios.
 Relying on proprietary data from one large UK based institutional investor, Dimson, Karakaş, and Li (2015) study private (or behind-the-scene) sustainability-oriented shareholder engagements and show that successful engagements generate shareholder value.
-In a follow-up paper Dimson, Karakas, and Li (2020) study collaborative ESG engagements.
+In a follow-up paper Dimson, Karakaş, and Li (2020) study collaborative ESG engagements.
 Using archival data, Dyck et al. (2019) show that firm-level sustainability is related positively to institutional ownership.
 They also show this relation to be strongest for ownership by institutional investors based in countries with strong social and environmental norms.
 Hoepner et al. (2020) show that institutional investors' shareholder engagements on ESG issues reduce firms' downside risk.
 Nofsinger, Sulaeman, and Varma (2016) study institutional ownership in firms with good and bad environmental and social performance.
 Amel-Zadeh and Serafeim (2018) survey senior investment professionals working at institutional investors to examine why and how investors currently use or plan to use ESG information in their investment process.
+Gibson Brandon et al. (2020) study responsible institutional investing around the world.
 Chen, Dong, and Lin (2020) show that higher institutional ownership and more concentrated shareholder attention induce corporate managers to invest more in sustainability activities.
 Looking at a different group of institutions, Liang and Renneboog (2020) find that sovereign wealth funds' ownership does not affect a firm's ESG performance, even if these institutions do consider ESG when making investment decisions.
 Using measures of sustainability that are different from ours and focusing on the firm-level, Starks, Venkat, and Zhu (2018) show that preferences for corporate ESG depend critically on investor horizons, a finding that we confirm in our paper.
-Barber, Morse, and Yasuda (2020) study impact funds, a class of investors with the dual objective of generating financial returns and positive externalities.
+Barber, Morse, and Yasuda (2020) study impact funds, a class of investors with the dual objective of generating financial returns as well as positive externalities and document that such funds underperform conventional ones.
 Fernando, Sharfman, and Uysal (2017) show that institutional investors shun stocks with high environmental risk exposure.

-3 Other recent theoretical studies on sustainable investing include for instance Roth (2019) and Zerbib (2019).
+2 Other recent theoretical studies on sustainable investing include for instance Roth (2019) and Zerbib (2019).